 With well over a billion people calling the subcontinent home, India is the second-most populous country in the world.
-You will be keenly reminded of this factoid after you arrive, particularly in cities where overcrowding is a problem.
+You'll be keenly reminded of this factoid after you arrive, particularly in cities such as New Delhi where overcrowding is a problem.

 Many Indians grow up without the luxuries of privacy or personal space; don't be offended or surprised when people lean on you in the subway or stand too close when they speak to you.

-The overcrowding problem is especially prevalent on the streets; clogged traffic is the norm and a constant soundtrack of horns will accompany you while walking.
-Overindulgence of the horn is not considered rude in India, it's actually blown as a safety measure and even out of courtesy to hopefully prevent accidents.
+The overcrowding problem is especially prevalent on the streets; clogged traffic is the norm, and the soundtrack is usually a cacophony of horns honking.
+Overindulgence of the car horn isn't as rude as you may think; it's actually blown as a safety measure and even out of courtesy to hopefully prevent accidents.

 Dealing with Extra Attention

-Foreign travelers often receive a rock-star amount of stares and attention in India, sometimes friendly but sometimes not.
-You may be approached by strangers to be in photos; while usually harmless, stay on guard.
+Western travelers often receive a rock-star amount of attention in India, usually friendly but sometimes in the form of staring.